gogovan/flutter-label-printer/README.md

 - Currently in iOS it can only print very small images, otherwise the printer will be stuck and unable to do anything, and can only be fixed by restarting the printer.

 # Contributing

+## Adding a new printer

+1. Implement `PrinterSearcherInterface` for searching your printer.
+2. Implement `PrinterSearchResult` as the result object returned by your `PrinterSearcherInterface`.
+3. If your printer is intended to be used with the Templating system, implement `PrinterTemplateInterface` to support templating.
+    1. Otherwise, Implement `PrinterInterface` for basic connectivity of your printer.